jdyen/betadiversity/README.md

-# integrated
+# betadiversity
-Integrated models of population dynamics in R
+Code to regress estimates of beta diversity against three sets of predictor variables: spatial scale, functional groupings of species, and environmental covariates.
+Regressions are based on beta regression models, implemented in Stan through the rstan R package.

 Copyright &copy; 2018, Jian Yen